jecolon/ziglyph/README.md

 # ziglyph
 Unicode processing with Zig.
-This is mostly a direct translation of the Go unicode base package.
-Still very much a work in progress, but most original Go tests are passing in Zig now.
-See [src/main.zig](src/main.zig) for sample usage in tests.
+This is mostly a direct translation of the Go unicode base package from the Go standard library.
+Still some work to be done, to make it more idiomatic Zig, but practiacally all critical Go tests are now passing in Zig.
+See [src/main.zig](src/main.zig) for sample usage in the tests.